The default username is root and the router should be reachable at http://192.168.1.1

 This may be best illustrated by example.
 Suppose a node has generated the address: 200:1111:2222:3333:4444:5555:6666:7777.
 Then the node may also use addresses from the prefix: 300:1111:2222:3333::/64 (note the 200 changed to 300, a separate /8 is used for prefixes, but the rest of the first 64 bits are the same).

-network where your br-lan
+Edit the LAN network where your br-lan network is found.

-in IPv6 Router Advertise for Default Router
+If you set forced in IPv6 Router Advertise for Default Router

 then devices in your LAN will obtain an IPv6 address from the

-300::/64
+300::/64 prefix.

 If you want to allow access to this prefix you will need to edit the firewall.